skydoves/server-driven-compose/README.md

 ### Component Design System

 **Server Driven Compose** retrieves all rendering information from the backend (Firebase Realtime Database), allowing the client to focus solely on consuming the layout details.
-This approach lets you concentrate on "how to do (rendering)" rather than "what to do," a decision typically made by the product manager.
+This approach lets you concentrate on "how to do (rendering)" rather than "what to do," a decision typically made by the product manager. <br>

+The code below shows how the main (timeline) screen is implemented in Jetpack Compose, showcasing its simplicity.
+It observes the UI component information from the backend server and consumes it according to the pre-built component design system.
+This makes the screen implementation very passive, allowing you to focus on how each component is rendered rather than deciding what to render.

 ```kotlin
 Column(